saucelabs/sauce-docs/docs/test-fairy/acct-mgmt/sso/okta.md

 ### Can TestFairy Reference IdP Metadata URL?

-Yes, however, this would be done manually by our support team.
+Yes, however, this is done manually by our support team.

 ### How Does TestFairy Map Group/Role Memberships?

 Mapping is one to many.
 A TestFairy user can belong to multiple groups.

-### What Attributes Need To Be Included In The SAML Assertion?
+### What Attributes Need to be Included in the SAML Assertion?

 Email is required.
 Groups are optional; see "importing groups from OKTA" on this page.